WHY CHOOSE A GIRLS' SCHOOL?

-Why choose a girls' school?
-At Harpeth Hall, national research and years of experience tell us that adolescent and teenage girls thrive in a single-gender environment.
+National research and years of experience tell us that adolescent and teenage girls thrive in a single-gender environment.
 As a single-gender school, Harpeth Hall offers an academic and social environment where students can take risks, discuss issues pertinent to young women, and develop a positive self-awareness.
-Everything we do is geared to educating girls and young women—from our teaching strategies and curriculum to our arts, athletics, and co-curricular programs.
-The result?
-Each year we graduate young women who know how to think critically, lead confidently, and live honorably.

 (Science, Technology, Engineering, Math)

 100 percent of Harpeth Hall girls complete four years of math, and 100 percent complete three years of science (twice the national average).
 At the start of college, girls' school graduates rate their confidence in their abilities in math and in computer skills more than 10 percent higher than do their coed counterparts, and they are three times more likely than women graduates of coed schools to consider pursuing a career in engineering.
 Additionally, 13 percent intend to major in math or science—significantly more than their counterparts from coed schools (2 percent for females).

 100 percent of Harpeth Hall graduates attend and thrive at four-year colleges or universities.

 Ninety-three percent of recent girls' school graduates said they were very or extremely satisfied with how their schools prepared them for college.
 Additionally, more girls' school graduates consider college a stepping stone to graduate school (71 percent vs. 66 percent from coed schools).